RythmStick/G_CiOptions-offsets/README.md

 CiOptions offset from CiInitialize

-*To save you having to replicate your target OS, here's some CiOptions offsets from CiInitialize that I've managed to find.
+*To save you having to replicate your target OS and/or fiddling with the Kernel Debugger, here's some CiOptions offsets from CiInitialize that I've managed to find.
-If anyone has any to add, let me know.*
+If you've got anymore, or know of another resource, let me know.*

 ```